johannesboyne/zenstore/README.md

 Quite cool, isn't it.
 And it should be save as well because we are using the node.js `vm` module and that runs everything you pass in inside a sandbox.
 If you receiver the raw data after you linked a computation your computation fails.

+*To make it work* you always have to follow a simple structure: `var output = ...` is the variable returned to the request. `data.<yourdata>` holds the stored data and `{"script": }` is the anchor for a computation.
+From then, it is pure JS & Node love.

 ##LICENSE

 MIT